Jump to:Page Content

 She holds a BA in Psychology from UConn, an MEd in College Student Personnel from BGSU, with extensive doctoral level coursework in Group and Organizational Behavior from UMass Amherst.

-Kate has a private practice in career coaching in her hometown of Concord, has led the "Challenge Day: Be the Change" anti-bullying program at Concord Carlisle High School for years - and facilitates a program in Emotional Literacy/Alternatives to Violence at Concord MCI Prison.
+Kate has a private practice in career coaching in her hometown of Concord, has led the "Challenge Day: Be the Change" anti-bullying program at Concord Carlisle High School for years.
+She also facilitates a program in Emotional Literacy/Alternatives to Violence at Concord MCI Prison.

-Kate advises on careers in consulting and financial management.
-Kate is trained in interpretation of Career Leader, Career Values, and Motivational Skills Assessment.
+Kate advises on careers in consulting and financial management, and is trained in interpretation of Career Leader, Career Values, and Motivational Skills Assessment.

 Yulia Vershinina, Associate Director and Coach